What is an employee perk?

 Pension plans.
 These are important for every generation, but they’re not among the top ten most appreciated benefits.

 Insurances.
 It sometimes comes with the simple fact of being an employee.
-While other types of insurance benefits includes parental leave of injury.
+While other types of insurance benefits include parental leave of injury.

 Financial benefits.
-Commissions, bonuses, and the possibility of buying company shares they work for is an example!
+Commissions, bonuses, and the possibility of buying company shares they work for are examples!